Cursed (2020 TV series): Development

-In 2018 it was announced that Netflix had given the production a series order for a first season consisting of ten episodes.
-The show is based on the novel of the same name by Frank Miller and Tom Wheeler (Simon & Schuster 2019).
+On March 28, 2018, it was announced that Netflix had given the production a series order for a first season consisting of ten episodes.
+The show is based on the graphic novel of the same name by Frank Miller and Tom Wheeler, which had been announced six days prior and was published by Simon & Schuster in 2019.
 In addition to creating the television adaptation, Miller and Wheeler were also expected to executive produce the series as well.
 In September 2018 it was announced that Zetna Fuentes is set to direct and serve as an executive producer for the first two episodes of the series.
 On July 9, 2021, Netflix canceled the series after one season.

 Casting

 In September 2018, Katherine Langford was cast in the series' lead role.
 In March 2019, it was announced Devon Terrell, Gustaf Skarsgård, Peter Mullan, Lily Newmark, Shalom Brune-Franklin, Daniel Sharman, Sebastian Armesto, Emily Coates and Billy Jenkins had joined the cast.
 Creator Frank Miller appears in a cameo.